 Alesis Recital Pro (perfect for beginners)

-This affordable digital piano may not have all the bells and whistles of some of the other models on this list, but it still delivers a quality playing experience for classical pianists on a budget.
-It features 88 full-sized keys with adjustable touch sensitivity, as well as 128-note polyphony and a range of voices.
+This affordable digital piano may not have all the bells and whistles of some of the other models on this list.
+However, it still delivers a quality playing experience for classical pianists on a budget.
+It features 88 full-sized keys with adjustable touch sensitivity, 128-note polyphony, and a range of voices.

 Source: AlesisVideo, YouTube

-Here are technical details of Alesis Recital Pro:
+Here are the technical details of Alesis Recital Pro:

 Alesis Recital Pro: Pros and Cons